 Pest control measures will involve strategically placing traps close to detected mice activity, such as where they find their food.
 Their erratic feeding behaviour means they may leave their nest up to 200 times a night when food sources are scarce.

 In appearance, mice are usually brown-grey with a light underside.
 Large ears, small eyes and a tail that measures just under body length are three universal characteristics of mice, and they tend to take six to eight weeks to mature fully.
-Whilst their lifespan is short (three to four months), as mentioned, population sizes can increase significantly during this time.
+Whilst their lifespan is short (three months to one year), as mentioned, population sizes can increase significantly during this time.

-In particularly sensitive locations, non-toxic measures are used as mouse control in London.
+In particularly sensitive locations, non-toxic measures are used.
 Specified, internal points for bait need to be limited after an infestation has been given the all-clear, and fixings are a desired practice.

 These types of sites will require in-depth reporting to consider COSHH assessments and detailed bait plans, among other recommendations.

 Suffering a mice problem in your property or suspicious that your property may be home to another pest?
-Call us today for more information on how we can help.
+Empire have mice exterminators throughout London and can provide effective mouse control solutions so; Call us todayfor more information on how we can help.